a-liberzon/dataf21-nba-pred/README.md

 ## Conclusion

+Given the nature of sports and sports contracts getting an accurate prediction is difficult.
+Teams pay players based on the players' performance in previous seasons and contracts can vary in years.
+Players don't get paid at the end of the season based on their stats.

-Although the model used was not perfect, it proved to be a helpful tool in measuring the value of a player their performance in a particular season.
+However, the model proved to be a helpful tool in deciding a player's value that season (either overvalued or undervalued).
+It produced results that reflected narratives from that season

-It showed that overvalued players were aging superstars whose numbers have gone down after they have secured a high paying contract while undervalued players were either players past their prime hoping to redeem themselves or players playing on the final year of their contract hoping to secure a high contract.
+Examples:
+- In Shawn Kemp's final season he took 50% of the teams cap and average under 10 points (overvalued)
+- Dikembe Mutombo was 39 years of age in 2005, averaged less than 5 points and took 40% of the teams' cap (overvalued)
+- Kemba Walker had the best season of his career in 2019 and earned himself a large contract afterwards as a result (undervalued)
+- Michael Jordan was 40 years old in 2003 and still putting up great numbers given his contract (undervalued)

+Observations:
+- Overvalued players were commonly ex-superstars that have passed their prime on a large contract
+- Undervalued players were players near the end of the current contract who were performing well in hopes of earning a larger pay day

+### Future Modifications:
+As mentioned previously, players secure contracts before the season begins and some contracts last for multiple years.
+They're paid based on their previous performance and what their teams need.
+To better predict salary one should focus on previous years' performance while accounting for the duration of previous contracts